rilhia/dataiku-test/tutorial/document.md

 ### 7. startGame():

-	•	This function resets the game for both the player and the computer.
-It sets their scores back to 7 and ensures the player has at least 7 cards in their deck.
+- This function resets the game for both the player and the computer.
+It sets their scores back to 7.
+- It also calls the **listCards(playerData.playerId)** function to assess how many cards the player holds.
+This function takes the **playerId** kept in the **playerData** JSON object and uses it to call the **/cards** endpoint.
+This returns a JSON array of all of the cards held by the player.
+- Should the player hold fewer than 7 cards, the **buyCard(playerData.playerId)** function is called to acquire new cards.
+One card at a time until 7 is reached.
-	•	The player’s score and the computer’s score are then updated in the UI.
+- The player’s score and the computer’s score are then updated in the UI.
-	•	It also sets the turn variable to "player" and calls displayPlayerCard() to show the first card.
+- It also sets the **turn** variable to "player" and calls the **displayPlayerCard()** function to show the first card.
-	•	Finally, the buttons are enabled to allow the player to make a move.
+- Finally, the buttons are enabled to allow the player to make a move using the **enableButtons(true)** function.

 ```javascript
         // Start a new game